 Verse 1.
 The book opens with the fact that God spoke.
 Note that the author regards God's existence as a self-evident fact.
 It makes no attempt to prove God's existence.
-He would certainly accept the teaching that the: "The fool had said in his heart there is no God".
-Wonderful as our senses might be, they can only operate in the natural realm.
-We were never going to know God beyond what is revealed in creation, that is, natural revelation.
-We could never know God past a few of his attributes if He did not speak to us.

-Understand that we are now reading about the Father speaking about the Son and telling us what we need to know about Him.
+The Father is speaking about the Son and telling us what we need to know about Him.

 We might ask ourselves the question, why would God speak to us?
-If we consider that we speak because we want to be connected to others, for others to understand us and for others to be able to relate to us, we will begin to answer the question.
-God has made us in His image and in this we are like Him.
-So we know that God "speaks" because He wants to relate to us and connect with His creation.
+We speak because we want to be connected to others, for others to understand us and for others to be able to relate to us.
+God has made us in His image and in this we are like Him so God "speaks" because He wants to relate to us and connect with His creation.

 This tells us something about God and His nature.
 He cares for His creation and seems to have no intention of letting it drift away completely.
 So He connects, relates and deals with us.

-The Divine origin of Judaism and the authenticity of the Old Testament revelation is affirmed (God...spoke), with the observation that the revelation was delivered in many portions (at sundry times) to the prophets and in many ways.
+The Old Testament revelation affirmed (God...spoke), with the observation that the revelation was delivered in many portions (at sundry times) to the prophets and in many ways.
 The 39 books in the Old Testament with their varied lengths, styles and subjects are examples of the many portions.
 Sometimes God spoke through prophets, priests, kings; directly to a man and told him to write, sometimes He communicated through a vision, sometimes in a parable and sometimes through a type or a symbol, event, prophecy or institution.
 These are the different ways in which God spoke in the Old Testament.
 Some of the Old Testament is history, some is poetry, some is law and some is prophecy.
 God speaks through them all.